versatiles-org/versatiles-documentation/basics/compendium.md

 ### Requirements/Recommendations

 - Must recognize and process [_VersaTiles containers_](https://github.com/versatiles-org/versatiles-spec/blob/v02/v02/container/readme.md).
+-
+- Proper handling of HTTP headers is required, notably:
+	- `Content-Type` should reflect the accurate MIME type.
+	- `Accept-Encoding` and `Content-Encoding` should be managed for data compression; re-compress data as necessary.
+	- `Cache-Control` must be utilized to guide caching protocols for proxies, CDNs, and browsers.
+	- Implement CORS headers, such as `Access-Control-Allow-Origin`, where applicable.
 - The server should know its public URL for resource referencing.
 - Adopts a structured folder hierarchy for organized tile and metadata access:
     - `/tiles/`: Central directory for tile retrieval.